nplan-io/ml_paper_club/README.md

 ## Next meetup's paper ##

-- [13/08/2026] NO PAPERCLUB
+- [27/08/2026] NO PAPERCLUB
-- [20/08/2026] Sophie presents: [AUTOCIRCUIT-RL: Reinforcement Learning-Driven LLM for Automated Circuit Topology Generation ](https://arxiv.org/abs/2506.03122) by Prashanth Vijayaraghavan, Luyao Shi, Ehsan Degan, Vandana Mukherjee, Xin Zhang
+- [03/09/2026] Inneke presents: [veScale-FSDP: Flexible and High-Performance FSDP at Scale](https://arxiv.org/abs/2602.22437) by Zezhou Wang, Youjie Li, Zhiqi Lin, Jiacheng Yang, Cong Xie, Guanyu Feng, Zheng Zhong, Ziyue Huang, Hongyu Zhu, Zhi Zhang, Yanghua Peng, Xin Liu

 IF YOU WOULD LIKE TO PRESENT AND WOULD LIKE SOME GUIDANCE HERE IS A [TEMPLATE](https://drive.google.com/file/d/1hiUlG_oRr4S_5YcjLAEOhe-8ElsgfeA0/view?usp=sharing) ON HOW TO STRUCTURE YOUR PRESENTATION